johnbayko/hicp/docs/hicp.rst

         disabled selected item will still be unselected when another enabled item is selected.

-selected: <integer> [ "," <integer> ]*
+selected: [<integer> [ "," <integer> ]*]
   If specified, this is used by these components:

   "selection"
-    A list of items IDs from the "items" header.
+    A list of items IDs from the "items" header, or empty to select no items.
     Any item not in the list is unselected.
 Any ID not in the "items" header list must be ignored.
+If multiple items are in the list but the mode is single selection, the client can decide how to deal with it in a way that makes sense (e.g. first, last, highest, lowest, etc., but probably not changing the mode to "multiple").

 width: <string>
   If specified, this is used by these components: